remarkjs/remark-language-server/readme.md

 ### Neovim

-The remark language server is part of [`nvim-lspconfig`][nvim-lspconfig], a collection of common configurations for Neovim's built-in language server client.
+The remark language server is part of [`nvim-lspconfig`][nvim-lspconfig], a collection of common configurations for Neovim’s built-in language server client.
 This means you can add remark language server in one line:

 ```lua
 require'lspconfig'.remark_ls.setup{}